calebdinsmore/edusports-site/misc/constitution.md

 ### Section 3 - Scheduling

-Once divisions have been decided, the regular season schedule will be configured by the commissioner.
+Once divisions have been decided, the regular season schedule will be configured by the Commissioner.
 It will follow this format:

 - For the first three weeks of the regular season, each team will face a division rival.
 - For weeks 4 through 11, each team will play a team outside their division (only once per season).